PixRO: Pixel-Distributed Rotational Odometry with Gaussian Belief Propagation: Methodology

 While \cref{eq:mle} is often addressed by techniques such as Gauss-Newton or gradient descent, \ac{GBP} offers a simple paradigm to \ac{MLE} by locally passing Gaussian messages among factors and variables to compute the marginals of the joint distribution.
 These message-passing steps are efficient as they have closed-form expressions under Gaussian assumption and can be applied independently at each node and factor without explicit synchronization.
 This makes \ac{GBP} an ideal candidate for efficient distributed inference while providing an explicit probabilistic interpretation of the problem.
 Here we briefly summarize the key steps and refer the reader to previous work on the topic for further details \cite{pearlProbabilisticReasoningIntelligent1988,bishopPatternRecognitionMachine2006,davisonFutureMappingGaussianBelief2019,ortizVisualIntroductionGaussian2021,muraiRobotWebDistributed2022, muraiDistributedSimultaneousLocalisation2024}.

 In particular, the scope of our paper is focused on distributed rotation estimation and thus all the variables $\variable\in\variableset$ in our graph represent rotations in $\SOthree$.
 This generally establishes non-linear relationships on the factors operating on such variables with respect to their underlying minimal representation, imposing the need for finding the solution of \ac{MLE} problem incrementally.
-Following \cite{muraiRobotWebDistributed2022}, we extend GBP to handle Lie groups.
-Let $\linpoint\in \SOthree$ be the linearization point for a given rotation variable, \ie its mean.
+Following \cite{muraiRobotWebDistributed2022}, let $\linpoint\in \SOthree$ be the linearization point for a given rotation variable, \ie its mean.
 We define a random variable as:

 By defining $\variable$ through the random variable $\uplinpoint\xi\in \sothree$, since Lie algebra is isomorphic to vector space, all the commonly used probabilistic methodologies can be reused \cite{solaMicroLieTheory2020,barfootStateEstimationRobotics2017}.
 Notations and operations from~\cite{solaMicroLieTheory2020} are leveraged for the rest of the paper for $\SOthree$; for example, $\oplus$ applies exponential map and composition in one operation.